 This moving documentary from Chinese artist and activist Ai Weiwei screens at the RFT as part of Refugee Week 2018, in partnership with Reading Refugee Support Group.

 Ai and his film crew document migrants on the move across the world, leaving famine, persecution and war.
 Individual stories and stark scenes following the huge wave of migrants moving across Europe give a powerful look at the human impact of the 21st century’s massive human migration.
 After the screening, there will a round table discussion with special guests from RRSG.

 Become a member of the Reading Film Theatre

-Annual membership of the RFT costs £20, or £10 for students and gets you discounted tickets to every screening and event for 12 months.
+Membership for the summer season is only £10, or £5 for students.
+It gets you discounted tickets to every screening and event until 19 June.
 Register for RFT membership.

 Hello!
 I'm Claire, the founding editor of Explore Reading.
 I'm a Reading native and former digital director of Time Out Shanghai.
 I founded Explore Reading so no one can say, ‘there’s nothing to do in Reading’, again.
 When not editing Explore Reading, I'm probably drinking a Manhattan.